-Actual knowledge means notice of sexual harassment or allegations of sexual harassment to a recipient's Title IX Coordinator or any official of the recipient who has authority to institute corrective measures on behalf of the recipient or to any employee of an elementary and secondary school.
+Actual knowledge means notice of sexual harassment or allegations of sexual harassment to a recipient's Title IX Coordinator or any official of the recipient who has authority to institute corrective measures on behalf of the recipient, or to any employee of an elementary and secondary school.
 Imputation of knowledge based solely on vicarious liability or constructive notice is insufficient to constitute actual knowledge.
 This standard is not met when the only official of the recipient with actual knowledge is the respondent.
-The mere ability or obligation to report sexual harassment or to inform a student about how to report sexual harassment or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the recipient.
-'Notice' as used in this paragraph includes, but is not limited to, a report of sexual harassment to the Title IX Coordinator as described in \$10.8(go).
+The mere ability or obligation to report sexual harassment or to inform a student about how to report sexua harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the recipient.
+"Notice" as used in this paragraph includes, but is not limited to, a report of sexual harassment to the Title IX Coordinator as described in § 106.8(a).

-"Officials with Authority
+"Officials with Authority"

 - Who is an official with authority-authority to redress?

-- Title IX coordinator
+- · Title IX coordinator

 - CSAs?

 Who else?

 Determining whether an individual is an "official with authority" is a legal determination that depends on the specific facts relating to a recipient's administrative structure and the roles and duties held by officials in the recipient's own operations.
-The Supreme Court viewed this category of officials as the equivolent of what 20 U.S.c.
-1682 calls an "oppropriate person" for purposes of the Department's resolution of Trille K' violations with
+The Supreme Court viewed this category of officials as the equivalent of what 20 U.S.C.
+1682 calls an "appropriate person" for purposes of the Department's resolution of Title IX violations with a recipient.

 Postsecondary institutions ultimately decide which officials to authorize to institute corrective measures on behalf of the recipient.
-The Title IX Coordinator and officials with authority to institute corrective measures on behalf of the recipient fall into the same category as employees whom guidance described as having "authority to redress the sexual harsament."
-(A (emphasis added).
+The Title IX Coordinator and officials with authority to institute corrective measures on behalf of the recipient fall into the same category as employees whom guidance described as having "authority to redress the sexual harosament." (a (emphasis added).